nurrebass1/io19-development-environment/README.md

 ```
 Copy your .openstack file to the directory.

-Open `projectx.mln` and modify the following:
+Open the `projectx.mln` file and modify the following:
-1) IP address of your master/Foreman server
+1) IP address of your master/Foreman server and the hostname if it differs from yours
 2) The keypair name

 Now you can start the deployment using the command below: